sjp38/stream-track/README.md

 Every information is in the 'chk-followup.py' output.
 However, the format is mainly designed for the tool runner.
 The project maintainers, who should review the output and apply some followups on the project, might be different people.
-The maintainers could even work in different company or organization.
-From their perspective, the format could seems verbose, not well organized, and require manual repetitive instrumentations.
+The maintainers could even work in a different company or organization.
+From their perspective, the format could seem verbose, not well organized, and require manual repetitive instrumentations.

 For such cases, 'format_report.py' receives the 'chk-followup.py' output and reformat it as a report for the maintainer.
 The report is in 'git send-email'